Paul Pressler (politician): Political career

-On January 8, 1957, Pressler became Texas State Representative for Harris County, until January 13, 1959.
+On January 8, 1957, Pressler became Texas State Representative for Harris County, serving until January 13, 1959.
 He was elected as a Democrat, and remained a member of the party until joining the Republican Party in 1982.

 In 1970, Pressler became judge of the 133rd Judicial District in Harris County, until 1978.
 In 1978, he became judge of the Texas 14th Circuit Court of Appeals in his native Houston, Texas, until 1992.

-Pressler became president of the Council for National Policy (CNP), a conservative advocacy group, in 1988.
-He served in that role until 1990.
-The Southern Poverty Law Center describes CNP as a shadowy, secretive group that "is a key venue where mainstream conservatives and extremists mix."
+Pressler was president of the Council for National Policy (CNP), a conservative advocacy group, from 1988 to 1990, and remained a board member until at least 2002.
+The Southern Poverty Law Center describes the CNP as "a shadowy and intensely secretive group" that "is a key venue where mainstream conservatives and extremists mix".

-Anne Nelson's 2021 book, Shadow Network, alleges that Pressler convinced the senior Republican Party leadership to attempt the same practices to establish minority as in the SBC, one-party control of the United States federal government.
+Anne Nelson's 2019 book, Shadow Network, alleges that after orchestrating the fundamentalist takeover of the SBC, Pressler convinced the senior Republican Party leadership to attempt to use the same methods to establish minority, one-party control of the United States federal government.

 Ministry

+In the 1960s, Pressler became deacon at Second Baptist Church Houston, and founded a youth group at Bethel Independent Presbyterian Church.
 In 1967, Pressler and Paige Patterson met in New Orleans to plan a political strategy to elect conservative convention presidents and in turn members of Southern Baptist Convention (SBC) boards.

 In 1978, Pressler along with W. A. Criswell, Adrian Rogers and Paige Patterson, met with a group of determined conservative and Republican pastors and laymen at a hotel near the Atlanta airport to launch the resurgence.
 The Atlanta group determined to elect Rogers, pastor of Bellevue Baptist Church in Memphis, Tennessee, as the first Conservative Resurgence president of the convention.

-In 1984, he was nominated on the SBC Executive Committee until 1991 and on the International Mission Board in 1992 until 2000.
-In 2004, he was elected vice-president of the Southern Baptist Convention.
+In the 1980s, Pressler became deacon at Houston's First Baptist Church.
+He served on the SBC Executive Committee from 1984 to 1991 and on the International Mission Board from 1992 to 2000.
+In 2004, he was elected vice president of the SBC.

 During his time as a leader of the SBC, Pressler was instrumental in pushing its 47,000 churches to adopt literal interpretations of the Bible, strongly denounce LGBTQIA+ acceptance, ban women from preaching, align with the Republican party's political stances and goals, and help members of the GOP get elected into public office.

+In 2004, leaders of Houston's First Baptist Church investigated claims that Pressler had groped and undressed a college student at his Houston mansion.
+Pressler's involvement as a deacon at the church was reduced, but he remained there until around 2007, when he transferred back to Second Baptist Church Houston.

-In 2009, Louisiana College in Pineville, Louisiana, announced that its new law school to be constructed would be named in Pressler's honor.
+In 2009, Louisiana College in Pineville, Louisiana, announced that its planned law school would be named in Pressler's honor.
 However, for financial reasons, the project was suspended in 2013.